sdgluck/catch-and-match/README.md

 __fn__ {Function} function that should throw

+- if `fn` does not throw, catch and match returns a rejected Promise and calls `cb` with an error as its first argument
+- if `fn` throws the error is tested against `matcher` (see below)

 __matcher__ {RegExp|String|Function} method of inspecting error:

 - a Function is passed the Error and should return true when the test should pass